 The code of conduct also applies to temporary employees and persons working for Intervest on a contractual basis.

-Intervest has introduced a whistleblowing procedure.
-This procedure protects employees who report intracompany abuses.
+Intervest has introduced a procedure for reporting irregularities.
+This procedure protects employees and business partners who report intracompany abuses.

 Conflicts of interest